 Security & Privacy

 AnonymousVPN offers servers in 20 countries including some exotic locales like Australia and South Africa.
 Europe is well represented, as are the US and Asia with HK and Singapore servers.
 Folks in South America are sadly out of luck, but may find some success using US servers instead.
-P2P Filesharing is happily allowed on any server you manage to get working at a decent enough clip, as we’ll discuss.
+P2P Filesharing is happily allowed on any server you manage to get working at a decent enough clip, as we’ll discuss later on in this AnonymousVPN review.

-I couldn’t find any mention of where the company is registered anywhere on the website or social media accounts.
+I couldn’t find any mention of where the company is registered anywhere on the website, social media accounts, or other AnonymousVPN reviews.
 More troubling still was the complete lack of encryption information altogether, not to mention the dearth of configuration files to manually check what type or if any security is in place.
 You can only download the bespoke client – as such, be wary of trusting AnonymousVPN with anything more than unblocking, if that (if you’re in any way concerned about privacy).

 AnonymousVPN can be contacted using the contact form.
 Email responses took a day to two, though they were courteous, if not especially informative.
 A followup email I sent on the connection problems touched on above and explored below went unanswered, perhaps due to getting dumped in a spam folder by accident.
 LiveChat support would likely alleviate at least some issues.